The Best At-Home Way to Remove Cherry Angiomas

 How the OcuraLife Plasma Pen works on cherry angiomas

-What treatment looks like, step by step
+What at-home treatment looks like, step by step

+Treating one cherry angioma takes about 5 minutes from start to finish.
 The full method is in our at-home removal guide.
-The short version, for context here, is:
+The short version, for context here, is below.

 Clean the area.
 Apply a numbing cream if you want to.
 Set the pen to the level the manual specifies for a small surface lesion.
 Make brief, precise contact with the spot.
-Stop when the spot is treated.
-Move to aftercare.
+Stop once the spot is treated, then move to aftercare.
+If you have several cherry angiomas, treating them across separate sessions instead of all at once keeps the aftercare manageable.

 What the healing timeline really looks like